ravichas/AI4HealthCare/Course-4/README.md

 ### Online Instructions

 You should head to the next Concept Pulse Rate Algorithm.
-Confirm that the `pulse_rate_starter.ipynb` is open and you are ready to complete Part 1 of the Final Project.
+Confirm that the `pulse_rate.ipynb` is open and you are ready to complete Part 1 of the Final Project.

 Part 2: Clinical Application